CodeXTF2/ScreenshotBOF/README.md

 An alternative screenshot capability for Cobalt Strike that uses WinAPI and does not perform a fork & run.
 Screenshot downloaded in memory.

-# Release 2.0
+# Features
-- JPEG is used in place of BMP
+- JPEG compression
-- Moved to mingw
-- Added beacon screenshot callback option
-- Removed BMP renderer (it will be missed)
+- In memory download as screenshot or as file
 - Supports capturing of minimized windows
+- Grayscale, JPEG quality and Downscaling to reduce file size

 ## Self Compilation
 1. git clone the repo